TsgcHTTP_OAuth2_Client

 oslsSymLinksDontLoad: don't load the SymLinks.

-SChannel_Options: allows to use a certificate from Windows Certificate Store.
+SChannel_Options: allows you to use a certificate from Windows Certificate Store.

 CertHash: is the certificate Hash.
 You can find the certificate Hash running a dir command in powershell.